 Health records are highly coveted by cybercriminals since they open up opportunities for social engineering exploits, identity fraud schemes, fake insurance claims, and more.
 Even a single practice may have access to hundreds of names, birthdates, addresses, banking details, and more.

 Although records have become increasingly digitized in recent years, smaller, independent practices generally have minimal budget to upgrade any outdated operational tech or antiquated software.
 Additionally, most social work practices have little in-house IT support and are often too overworked to regularly backup data, making them an attractive target.

-Millions of social workers have shifted to offer online services in the last two years.
+Millions of social workers have shifted to offer online services in the last few years.
 And while virtual care is an acceptable and necessary substitute for in-person services, hackers can now gain entry to sensitive data through unsecured home Wi-Fi networks and unencrypted connections.